GeorgMeore/scripts/README.md

 ```

 `sb` also supports on-demand updating of module values via `sb upd MODULE`.
-For example in my configuration there is `rss` module that shows me the
+For example, in my configuration, there is `rss` module that shows me the
 number of new items (since I last checked them via `news`) in my rss feeds.
-Usually it is updated every two minutes.
+Usually, it is updated every two minutes.
 But when I actually run `news` it explicitly
-requests an update (via `sb upd rss`) and I can see in my statusbar rightaway
+requests an update (via `sb upd rss`), and I can see in my statusbar right away
 that there are no new items.

 ### `shot`
-`maim` wrapper script.
+A wrapper around `maim`.
 It provides flags for specifying what
-part of the screen needs be saved (full or manually selected region),
+part of the screen needs to be saved (full or manually selected region),
 and what to do with the image (save to a file, open in the image viewer or copy to the clipboard).
 It also takes care to enable (and disable afterwards) the touchpad (if it is switched off)
 if manual selection is used.